ells101/codingnotes/README.md

 Specific tips in relation to programming languages or frameworks are split up for ease of use.

-Enjoy and hope you learn something from these.
+Enjoy and I hope you learn something.